 Both IRMC and PAH have proudly served the region as independent non-profit organizations and plan to continue the mission to serve for many years to come.
-This Community Health Needs Assessment is unique as it marks the first assessment with both organizations as PMCN. (maybe reword... but trying to say this is the first time IRMC and PAH have done a CHNA together).
+This Community Health Needs Assessment is unique as it marks the first assessment with both organizations as PMCN.
 Furthermore, the health and well-being of our communities is at the forefront of all that we do.